Only a few changes took place before the 1992 season between teams before another big shift for the 1993 season

 Nicholls moved from an independent to the Southland Conference while Tennessee-Martin moved from I-AA independent status into the Ohio Valley Conference.

 Wikipedia is missing Georgia Southern for the 1992 season, but both the NCAA and school have them in their handbook.
 The Eagles were still an I-AA independent for one final season before joining the Southern Conference in 1993.

 Troy was in the middle of their transition to I-AA as they would make the I-AA playoffs in their first season in 1993.
 The NCAA has them starting in 1993, but we include them as an I-AA team due to the transition.

 The I-AA Playoffs maintained the same format for the seventh straight season.
-16 teams, the top four teams were seeded, and campus sites were used through the semifinals.
+16 teams were selected, the top four teams were seeded, and campus sites were used through the semifinals.
 The title game was played on December 19 at Marshall University Stadium in Huntington, West Virginia for the first time.